5th Cavalry Regiment: Interwar years

 On 18 December 1922, the 5th Cavalry Regiment relieved the 10th Cavalry Regiment and became part of the new 1st Cavalry Division; it has served with this division ever since.
 In 1923, the division conducted maneuvers in Camp Marfa, Texas and all the 5th Cavalry's wagon trains were drawn by Mules, as it was not motorized yet.
 The early missions of the division and the 5th Cavalry largely consisted of rough riding, patrolling the Mexican border and constant training.
 Operating from horseback, the cavalry was the only force capable of piercing the harsh terrain of the desert to halt the groups of smugglers that operated along the desolate Mexican border.

 As tensions in Europe began to rise in the 1930s, the 5th Cavalry Regiment continued to train with anticipations of war.
 The Great Depression of the 1930s forced thousands of unemployed workers into the streets.
 From 1933 to 1936, the troopers of the 5th Cavalry Regiment provided training and leadership for some of the 62,500 people of the Civilian Conservation Corps (CCC) in Arizona-New Mexico District.
 One of these workers' significant accomplishments was the construction of barracks for 20,000 anti-aircraft troops at Fort Bliss, Texas.

-World War II in Europe began on 1 September 1939 with the German Invasion of Poland, the same day the 1st Cavalry Division was doing maneuvers near Balmorhea, Texas.
+World War II in Europe began on 1 September 1939 with the German Invasion of Poland, the same day the 1st Cavalry Division was performing maneuvers near Balmorhea, Texas.
 The 5th Cavalry participated in the Louisiana maneuvers and returned to Fort Bliss in October 1941; they were preparing for war despite the fact that the USA was still neutral.
 On 7 December 1941, the Japanese Empire attacked Pearl Harbor, Hawaii and drew the United States into the war.
 The men of the 5th Cavalry Regiment returned from leave and began readying for combat.